 Tips on making pie dough

-For other tips on pie dough make sure to check out How to Make A Flaky Pie Crust.
+- For other tips on pie dough, make sure to check out How to Make A Flaky Pie Crust.

-Galettes are Easy to Make
+Galettes are easy to make

 There are so many reasons I love making and eating galettes.
-They don’t need a lot of fruit.
-I just used two apples, after all, we are not making a pie that is piled high with fruit.
-You can use any type of fruit you want, so during the summer try using peaches, cherries or raspberries.
-Mix the fruit with sugar and maybe a bit of lemon juice and dot with butter and that will make a luscious filling.
+They don't need a lot of fruit.
+I just used two apples; after all, we are not making a pie that is piled high with fruit.

 ~the crust is buttery and flaky and the fruit is tender and so flavorful ~